edgedb/edgedb/edb/server/conn_pool/README.md

 block to be re-used immediately.
 If no connections are waiting but the block is hungry, we return it.
 If the block is satisfied or overfull and we have hungry blocks waiting, we transfer it to a hungry block that has waiters.

+## Error Handling

+The pool will attempt to provide a connection where possible, but connection operations may not always be reliable.
+The error for a connection failure will be routed through the acquire operation if the pool detects there are no other potential sources for a connection for the acquire.
+Sources for a connection may be a currently-connecting connection, a reconnecting connection, a connection that is actively held by someone else or a connection that is sitting idle.

+The pool does not currently retry, and retry logic should be included in the connect operation.